Elves (Elfquest): Recognition

 The purpose of Recognition is to produce healthy offspring that have their beneficial inherited characteristics maximized.
 Whatever emotional upheavals it may cause, all elves agree that children conceived in Recognition have greater physical, mental and magical gifts than those who are not.
 For example, the children of the recognized lifemates, Cutter and Leetah, Suntop and Ember have considerable magical potential and physical hardiness respectively.
-However, gifted offspring resulting from non-Recognized parents do occur; One example is Kahvi and Rayek's magically endowed daughter Venka.
+A gifted offspring resulting from non-Recognized parents do occur; one example is Kahvi and Rayek's magically endowed daughter Venka.

 Recognition can have direct consequences for the affected adults.
 For instance, Dewshine and Tyldak's perception of each other is directly influenced by the effect; Dewshine sees Tyldak in his normal form before Winnowil altered his body into a bird-like structure while Tyldak sees her as a half-animal with fur and a vaguely lupine face.
 Another example is the Recognized union of Woodlock and Rainsong, notably prolific as far as elves go.

 Probably the strangest noted "Recognition", confirmed by Wendy and Richard Pini from Wolfrider!
 The Newer edition is between Skywise and Cutter.
 After a daunting year of Cutter being forced to be the trolls' slave, Skywise bought his freedom, causing great anger to Cutter (who wanted to gain the trolls' respect), and the tension thus caused the two of them to discover the other's soulname whilst fighting.
 The two have determined they are "brothers in all but blood" since then, even experiencing the other's pain in times of duress.